ycrc/ycrc.github.io/docs/clusters/hopper.md

 ## Access the Cluster

-Early access usage on Hopper is at no-cost.
-Computations and storage on Hopper will ultimately be subject to charges.
-More information will be provided as it is available.

 ### Projects

 Unlikely other YCRC HPC systems, access to the system is granted on a per project basis, so a single PI may have multiple projects.